AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/General weapons structure.md

+---
+tags: items
+type: weapons, general
+description: "A general view of what is a weapon in our game, how it should work, etc."
+---

 ___

 >This document outlines how weapons shall be implemented, what they will contain, how they should progress and everything else needed at the start.